 - Contingent fees weed out cases that lack substantial merit.
 Experienced attorneys will not waste their time on a lawsuit that does not have enough merit to justify an investment of their time.
 We take a calculated risk.
 However, any lawyer who repeatedly bets on cases that have no value may soon go broke.

 - Expenses of litigation, as well as fees, can be prohibitively high for injury victims.
 Lawyers who work for contingent fees typically also advance the expenses of litigation (filing fees, accident reconstruction, expert witnesses, court reporters, videographers, medical illustrations, exhibit preparation, travel costs, etc.), knowing that most clients are unable to do so, and are reimbursed for the costs out of money recovered for the client.
 Experienced in the rough estimation of costs and benefits, and knowing they will get that money back only if they win for the client, sensible lawyers are motivated to be prudent and spend only as much as necessary.

 This is why we always reiterate that experience and results matter.

 The value of your car accident claim depends on many factors that include the degree and seriousness of your injuries, pre-existing injuries, causation, property damage, and disability.
 It also depends on which party is at fault.
 If you are partly at fault, for instance, a portion of your damages will be deducted through the comparative fault law.
 The testimony of crash experts, physicians, and other professionals may have to be factored in.

 At the end of the day, each accident is unique with its own set of circumstances.
-Here at Fernandez and Hernandez, we offer a free consultation for car accident victims.
+Here at Martin Hernandez PA, we offer a free consultation for car accident victims.
 Our lawyers examine your case and then provide you a general estimate of the worth of your claim.
 Contact us today to get a free estimate of your case.